New study on delta variant reveals importance of receiving both vaccine shots, highlights challenges posed by mutations

 Data released this week by Israel’s Ministry of Health showed vaccine efficacy against the coronavirus waning in that highly vaccinated country in tandem with the spread of the delta variant.
 The Israeli data showed lower protection against symptomatic illness, only 64%, although vaccinated people retain protection against severe illness.

-Citing that data, Pfizer and its partner BioNTech released a statement Thursday saying they will start clinical trial research using a reformulated vaccine designed to thwart the delta variant.
+Citing that data, Pfizer and its partner BioNTech released a statement Thursday saying that, pending regulatory approval, the plan to start clinical trial research using a reformulated vaccine designed to thwart the delta variant.
 And the companies said booster shots are likely to be necessary in the not-distant future.

 “We continue to believe that it is likely, based on the totality of the data we have to date, that a third dose may be needed within 6 to 12 months after full vaccination,” the statement said.
 “While protection against severe disease remained high across the full 6 months, the observed decline in efficacy against symptomatic disease over time and the continued emergence of variants are key factors driving our belief that a booster dose will likely be necessary to maintain highest levels of protection.”